-I have a great deal of sympathy with these lines of argument.
-I see humanism as a critically important force for good that I don’t want to distract from or fragment.
-That gave me serious pause for thought when deciding whether to put effort into my rather amateur project to develop and popularise Sentientism.
+I have some sympathy with these lines of argument.
+I see humanism as a force for good that I don’t want to distract from or fragment.
+That gave me pause for thought when deciding whether to put effort into my rather amateur project to develop and popularise Sentientism.

-The central reason I decided to go ahead was the term humanism itself.
+The central reason I decided to keep going was the term humanism itself.
 While many humanists do extend their circles of concern more widely, the term humanism implies and encourages an anthropocentric focus on one species and gives us all excuses for cognitive dissonance and akrasia (not that we need any).
 I’ve set out some example symptoms of this human-centricity below: